 What is the difference between shadow DNS zones and live zones in RCP?

-When another reseller creates a zone for a domain in your account, his or her zone will be created as a shadow zone and a message will appear in the dns zone.
+When another reseller creates a zone for a domain in your account, his or her zone will be created as a shadow zone and a message will appear in the DNS zone.
 This zone will not be active, until the domain name is transferred into this account.

 In case the domain name is not registered with Openprovider and multiple zones exist for the domain name, then the first created zone will be the active zone and can be used when the domain has the Openprovider nameservers assigned to it.

-How to activate your shadow zone?
+How to activate a shadow zone?